danfuzz/samizdat/README.md

   prefers clarity and obviousness over trickiness and efficiency.
 In addition, it uses a minimum of C library functionality and eschews the use of macros *except* as guards on header files.

+* `samizdat-0-lib` &mdash; *Samizdat Layer 0* in-language core library.

+  This is a library of code which implements the parts of the *Samizdat Layer 0* core library which are possible to implement in terms of `samizdat-0`'s primitive functions.

+  `samizdat-0-lib` is written in *Samizdat Layer 0*.
+It is incorporated into both `samizdat-0` and `samizdat-1` such that programs run with either of those tools automatically see the full core library definition.

 * `samizdat-1` &mdash; *Samizdat Layer 1* interpreter.